paulmunozpauta/ML_course_IUPWARE2025/README.md

 <h1>Machine Learning Hydrological Forecasting</h1>

 <p>This repository provides hands-on Jupyter Notebooks for building machine learning models for hydrological forecasting.
-The project environment is managed using Poetry to ensure consistency across platforms.</p>
+The project is designed to run seamlessly on <strong>Google Colab</strong>, with setup instructions provided inside the notebooks.</p>

 <hr>